-The following list sets forth information regarding all unregistered securities sold or issued by us since March 31, 2022.
+The following list sets forth information regarding all unregistered securities sold or issued by us since June 30, 2022.
 No underwriters were involved in these sales.
 There was no general solicitation of investors or advertising, and we did not pay or give, directly or indirectly, any commission or other remuneration, in connection with the offering of these securities.
 In the transactions described below, the recipients of the securities represented their intention to acquire the securities for investment only and not with a view to or for sale in connection with any distribution thereof, and appropriate legends were affixed to the securities issued in these transactions.

-- On June 3, 2022, as partial consideration for the acquisition by the Company of substantially all of the assets of Venture Captive Management, LLC, BRP Group issued 97,156 shares of Class A common stock. - On August 1, 2022, as partial consideration for the acquisition by the Company of substantially all of the assets of Health Plans & Benefits Agency, LLC, BRP Group issued 129,182 shares of Class A common stock.
+• On August 1, 2022, as partial consideration for the acquisition of substantially all of the assets of National Health Plans & Benefits Agency, LLC, BRP Group issued 129,182 shares of Class A common stock.